nmandal/longevity-compendium/src/pages/docs/blood-tests.md

 White blood cells (WBC) are one of four compounds of the blood, along with red blood cells, platelets, and plasma.
 WBCs are a core part of your immune system and only live two to three weeks.
 Because of this, your bone marrow is constantly making more.

-There are five types—granulocytes (neutrophils, eosinophils, and basophils), monocytes, and lymphocytes (T cells and B cells)—all of which Function has tested.
+There are five types—granulocytes (neutrophils, eosinophils, and basophils), monocytes, and lymphocytes (T cells and B cells).
 Think of WBCs as the army that fights infections and diseases, each with a specific job: from destroying foreign invaders like bacteria and viruses and creating antibodies to fight them off to sweeping out the waste left behind during infectious combat.
 WBCs even help fight malignant diseases, such as cancer.
 It’s important that the WBC army is in tip-top shape, so that when you encounter sickness or even something that triggers an allergy, your body is strong enough and well-equipped for battle.

 The five types of WBC are: